lrdodge/thecolincollective.github.io.2016/_activities/five-through-a-door.md

 ---
 title:  "Five Through a Door"
-category: exercise
+type: exercise
-tags: character, content, relationship, straight-man, environment
+focus: character, content, relationship, straight-man, environment
+source: "Ashley Osborn"
+date: 2015-12-14
 ---
 Start with a suggestion for a type of store.
 Start a two person transaction scene with the clerk working in the store as the straight-man.